 In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: preventive, basic, and major dental services as outlined here
+We cover: preventive, basic, and major dental services as outlined here.

-There is an annual maximum plan payment of \$1,500.
+There is an annual maximum plan payment of \$2,500 that applies for basic and major services only.